Domantas Sabonis NBA Preview vs. the Pelicans

 Pelicans 2022-23 Defensive Insights

-- Allowing 112.5 points per game last year made the Pelicans the eighth-ranked team in the league on defense.
+- Allowing 112.5 points per contest last year made the Pelicans the eighth-ranked team in the league defensively.

-- The Pelicans gave up 41.8 rebounds on average last season, fifth in the league.
+- In terms of rebounds, the Pelicans were fifth in the league last year, conceding 41.8 per contest.

-- Looking at assists, the Pelicans were ranked eighth in the league defensively last season, allowing 24.9 per contest.
+- The Pelicans were the eighth-ranked squad in the league in assists conceded per game last season, at 24.9.

-- Giving up 12.2 made three-pointers per game last year, the Pelicans were 12th in the league in that category.
+- The Pelicans were the 12th-ranked team in the league in terms of allowing three-pointers last year, conceding 12.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!